New York City Personal Injury Lawyers Near Your Area

 Shared Fault Laws in New York

 If you intend to sue someone for your personal injuries after an accident, it’s essential to understand the shared fault rules in New York.
 This is because this state follows a pure comparative negligence rule.
-This means the compensation you get for your injuries depends on your percentage of fault.
+This means the compensation you get for your personal injury case depends on your percentage of fault.

 Let’s say you are in a pedestrian accident where the driver hit you in a crosswalk and suffered $10,000 in leg injuries.
 However, you were in the crosswalk when the car had the right of way.
-The jury determines you were 20% at fault for the accident, so your damages are reduced to $8,000.
+The jury determines you were 20% at fault for the accident, so your damages are reduced to $8,000 in the personal injury case.
+Car accidents claim can be complex and challenging.

-If the case is settled out of court, the insurance adjuster could argue you are more to blame for the accident.
-Again, it will be up to the skill and experience of your personal injury attorney to get you as much compensation as possible.
+If the personal injury case is settled out of court, the insurance adjuster could argue you are more to blame for the accident.
+Again, it will be up to the skill and experience of your best personal injury lawyers to get you as much compensation as possible.

 New York No-Fault Auto Insurance Rules